Jabernathy88/hotbk-conversion/2d10_Initiative.md

  * **4-5**: **One** enemy is surprised.
 The rest are ready now.
 The GM chooses which.
 If this is a very large battle, consider choosing a small group of enemies.
  * **6**:	**All** of the enemies are ready now.

-_(Knowing which enemies are surprised can be a factor the GM considers in setting difficulty for the players' initiative roll.
-See below.)_
+_(Knowing which enemies are surprised might be a factor in setting difficulty for the players' roll below.)_

 ### Players